-Welcome to the second annual Music Game Jam, where you create a music-related game in 10 days!
+Welcome to the second annual Music Game Jam, where you create a music-related game in two weeks!

 In particular, the Music Game Jam aims to facilitate an exploration of new, innovative approaches to the music game genre.